What Does "Likelihood of the Training Data" Actually Mean?

 Or, equivalently:

-We take the logarithmA mathematical function that converts multiplication into addition.
-Log is monotonic, meaning if x > y, then log(x) > log(y), so maximizing likelihood is equivalent to maximizing log-likelihood. because:
+The logarithmA mathematical function that converts multiplication into addition.
+Log is monotonic, meaning if x > y, then log(x) > log(y), so maximizing likelihood is equivalent to maximizing log-likelihood. is used because:

 The log-likelihood is: